 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The brachial artery is the major blood vessel supplying blood to your upper arm, elbow, forearm and hand.
-It starts in your upper arm, just below your shoulder, and runs down through the crease in front of your elbow.
-It separates into several branches along its route.
+Your brachial artery is the major blood vessel supplying blood to your upper arm, elbow, forearm and hand.
+It starts in your upper arm, just below your shoulder, and runs down to the crease in your inner elbow.
+It has several branches along its route.

 Advertisement